 But the Supreme Court granted Glossip a stay of execution after a brief filed by the state attorney general acknowledged that Glossip's conviction was "unsustainable and a new trial imperative" because prosecutors knowingly allowed the government's primary witness to present "materially false testimony to the jury."
 See Adam Liptak, Justices Stay Death Penalty for Prisoner in Oklahoma, N.Y.
 TIMES, May 6, 2023, at A18.
-The Supreme Court has now agreed to consider the merits of the case.
+The Supreme Court then granted review and agreed that Glossip was entitled to a new trial.
+The Court reasoned that the prosecution violated Glossip's due process rights by "knowingly fail[ing] to correct" false testimony from its key witness, whose testimony that Glossip hired him to kill the victim provided "the only direct evidence of Glossip's guilt."
 See Glossip v.
-Oklahoma, No. 22-7466 (cert. granted, Jan.
-22, 2024).
+Oklahoma, 145 S. Ct.
+612 (2025).
+The state attorney general plans to retry Glossip but will no longer seek the death penalty.
+See Nolan Clay, AG Says Glossip Will Be Retried, THE DAILY OKLAHOMAN, June 10, 2025, at A1.

 In Bucklew v.
-Precythe, 139 S. Ct.
-1112 (2019), the Court rejected a method of execution challenge brought by a Missouri prisoner who alleged he suffered from a rare disease that caused tumors and was likely to make death by lethal injection unusually painful.
+Precythe, 587 U.S. 119 (2019), the Court rejected a method of execution challenge brought by a Missouri prisoner who alleged he suffered from a rare disease that caused tumors and was likely to make death by lethal injection unusually painful.
 Speaking for five members of the Court, Justice Gorsuch's majority opinion made clear that the standards articulated in Baze v.
 Rees and Glossip v.
 Gross apply to all challenges to methods of execution, whether facial or as-applied challenges.
-The Court also held that Bucklew had not met the burden imposed by Glossip v.
-Gross to identify "a feasible and readily implemented alternative method of execution the State refused to adopt without a legitimate reason, even though it would significantly reduce a substantial risk of severe pain."
-Id. at 1129.
+The Court also held that Bucklew had not met the burden imposed by Glossip to identify "a feasible and readily implemented alternative method of execution the State refused to adopt without a legitimate reason, even though it would significantly reduce a substantial risk of severe pain."

 In the last part of the opinion, the Court observed that the "important interest in the timely enforcement of a sentence" had "been frustrated in this case."
-Id. at 1133.
-The Court went on to say:
+The majority went on to say: